 My skin type is dry and reactive even on the best days, so I’m always a bit gun-shy with cleansers.
-So instead of something sudsy (and aggressively moisture-stripping), I went with this micellar water, which you don’t even need to rinse off.
-Then I spritzed on this hydrating toner, so I’d have a base layer of moisture for my face cream (below) to seal in.
+Instead of something that‘s aggressive and moisture-stripping, I go for with this micellar water when I’m hit with cold symptoms.
+Plus, you don’t even need to rinse off.
+Then I spritz on this hydrating toner, so I’d have a base layer of moisture for my face cream (below) to it seal in.

-My usual moisturizer wasn’t cutting it, so I looked for richer products with ingredients like glycerin and ceramides (“intense hydration” on the label is also a dead giveaway).
+My usual moisturizer doesn’t cut it for a summer cold, so I look for richer products with ingredients like glycerin and ceramides (“intense hydration” on the label is also a dead giveaway).
 This cream is thick, and my thirsty skin drank it up.
-I also used this face mask every few days, and the honey and avocado oil brought my skin back to life (don’t be squeamish about the colour—that’s the turmeric).
+I also use this face mask every few days, and the black tea antioxidants brings my skin back to life.
+All I need now is someone to make me my own cup of tea.

-OK, yes, a sheet mask for lips sounds cutesy, but I’m convinced this worked.
-While a balm typically helps by creating a protective, waxy layer, I felt like this sealed my chapped lips and the skin around them with moisture.
-They felt smooth and soothed.
+OK, yes, a sheet mask for lips sounds extra, but I’m a fan.
+While a lip balm typically helps by creating a protective waxy layer, I feel like this seals my chapped lips and the skin around them with moisture.
+They feel smooth and soothed.

-No matter how much rest I got, my eyes looked like I’d pulled an all-nighter.
-And the dehydration led to a few extra wrinkles that were just too extra for my liking.
-So I called in the big guns—a solid balm.
-This one’s actually made for lips, but can be used under the eyes and around the orbital bone (whatever you’re trying, check the label to see if it’s eye-safe, too).
-It has coconut oil, shea butter and a bunch of other moisturizing ingredients.
+No matter how much rest I try get when I’m sick in the summer heat, my eyes look like I’d pulled an all-nighter.
+And the dehydration leads to a few extra wrinkles that are too extra for my liking.
+So I call in the big guns—a solid balm.
+This one’s actually made for lips, but can be used under the eyes and around the orbital bone.
+If you try a different balm, check the label to see if it’s eye-safe, too.
+This one has coconut oil, shea butter and a bunch of other moisturizing ingredients.